jrymer/jstricks/README.md

 Use `never` in positions where there will not or should not be a value.
 Use `unknown` where there will be a value, but it might have any type.
 Avoid using any unless you really need an unsafe escape hatch.

 # React
+### Lifecycle notes
+* `React.userEffect()` is called after every render
+* `React.useMemo()` will not re evaluate during a render cycle if its dependencies have not changed
+### Selectors
+#### createSelector
+Protects componets from re rendering.
+Checks to see if anything changed, if nothing in the selector has changed, then do not re render. `createSelector` is a way of cahcing the result of the derived/calculated values based on state so that you don't pay the tax for re-caculating/re-allocating memory every render.
+If the values of the input-selectors are the same as the previous call to the selector, it will return the previously computed value instead of calling the transform function.
+#### useSelector
+A selector is a function that returns portions of state or some derived value based on state values.
+`useSelector()` is simply a hook that takes one of those functions and returns the results hooked up to your redux state.
+The selector will be run whenever the function component renders (unless its reference hasn't changed since a previous render of the component so that a cached result can be returned by the hook without re-running the selector).

 # MUI
 ### Default theme
 The gist of why we don’t use `@material-ui/styles` is it doesn’t get MUI’s default theme, it’s only meant to be use as a standalone styling option for use without MUI. `@material-ui/core/styles` on the other hand is a re-exported version of the same code but with the MUI default theme. `ThemeProvider` should also be imported from `@material-ui/core/styles` for the same reasons.